openequella/openequella.github.io/tutorials/reporting/SchemaDesign.md

 Edalex Reporting database schema
 ================================

-Edalex has  developed a separate reporting database schema and tool which addresses all of the issues listed above and gives you a much more intuitive view of your EQUELLA data.
+Edalex has  developed a separate reporting database schema and tool which addresses all of the issues listed above and gives you a much more intuitive view of your openEQUELLA data.
 This tool is only available to Edalex clients.
 They can access it through their [support portal](http://support.edalexsolutions.com).